philwilkinson40/Micropython_course/PITCHME.md

 ---

 ### PDPD Micropython News
-- two sessions; ongoing workshop at Artisfactory
+- two sessions; ongoing maker workshop at Artisfactory and CBD Workshops
 - good talks at [Pycon-AU] by Damien and ???
 - also at Europython by ???